Actopan, Hidalgo: Easter

-On Friday of Sorrows, inside the Church and ex-convent of San Nicolás de Tolentino, an Altar of Sorrows is placed in honor of the Our lady of Sorrows.
+On Friday of Sorrows, inside the Church and ex-convent of San Nicolás de Tolentino, an Altar of Sorrows is placed in honor of the Our Lady of Sorrows.
 This Mexican tradition dates back to the 17th century.
 In it is placed a sculpture carved in polychrome wood of the 19th century, in the highest and central part.
 The altar is accompanied by lighted candles or sirios that allude to the seven sorrows of the Virgin and the light of God.
-Frontals and mats are also made of painted sawdust, flower petals and seeds, in order to recreate the instruments of the Passion; likewise, fragrant herbs, such as chamomile, are placed on them.
+Frontals and mats are also made of painted sawdust, flower petals and seeds, to recreate the instruments of the Passion; likewise, fragrant herbs, such as chamomile, are placed on them.
 Spheres are hung and assembled using the modular origami technique, with purple and gold paper.

 During Easter there is a procession and mass on Palm Sunday, in the streets of the center of the town that ends with a mass in the open chapel of the Church and ex-convent of San Nicolás de Tolentino.
 On Holy Thursday there is a mass and representation of the Last Supper and the washing of the feet performed by Jesus.
 On Good Friday a procession commemorating the Way of the Cross and the crucifixion of Jesus of Nazareth takes place through the streets of the city beginning and culminating in the open chapel of the Church and ex-convent of San Nicolás de Tolentino.
-Also in the afternoon there is a Procession of Silence in honor of the Our lady of Solitude.
+Also in the afternoon there is a Procession of Silence in honor of the Our Lady of Solitude.
 This procession takes place through the main streets of downtown starting at the Church and ex-convent of San Nicolás de Tolentino.
 On Holy Saturday a mass of the Easter Vigil, Sign of the Risen Christ, is held in the open chapel of the Church and ex-convent of San Nicolás de Tolentino.

 Masses and processions are also held in the different churches of the city.
 As in the Pozo Grande colony, where since 2006 a Passion, Death and Resurrection of Jesus of Nazareth is held in the main streets of the neighborhood.